jsass1998/aggie-isb/README.md

 [![License: MIT](https://img.shields.io/github/license/vintasoftware/django-react-boilerplate.svg)](LICENSE.txt)

-# The Dream Team - CSCE 482
+# Aggie Intelligent Schedule Builder - CSCE 482

+## A quick note
+Most of the readme past this point came from the [boilerplate project](https://github.com/vintasoftware/django-react-boilerplate) repo, however some adjustments have been made.
+Namely, the Django application was refactored to function as a RESTful API with Webpack serving the React application completely separate from the backend application.
+Multiple adjustments were also made to the Webpack configuration.
+Therefore, take everything from the 'About' section and below with a grain of salt, as some things may no longer be accurate.
+A section dedicated to solving potential issues during the initial setup phase (Troubleshooting) as well as the basic provisioning process (Initializing the Development Environment) has also been added for convenience.

 ## About
+All issue tracking and task management for this project is done through Jira

-A [Django](https://www.djangoproject.com/) project boilerplate/template with lots of state of the art libraries and tools like:
+A [Django](https://www.djangoproject.com/) project with lots of state of the art libraries and tools like:
 - [React](https://facebook.github.io/react/), for building interactive UIs
-- [django-js-reverse](https://github.com/ierror/django-js-reverse), for generating URLs on JS
+- [django-js-reverse](https://github.com/ierror/django-js-reverse), for generating URLs on JS (not used)
 - [Bootstrap 4](https://v4-alpha.getbootstrap.com/), for responsive styling
 - [Webpack](https://webpack.js.org/), for bundling static assets
 - [Celery](http://www.celeryproject.org/), for background worker tasks
-- [WhiteNoise](http://whitenoise.evans.io/en/stable/) with [brotlipy](https://github.com/python-hyper/brotlipy), for efficient static files serving
+- [WhiteNoise](http://whitenoise.evans.io/en/stable/) with [brotlipy](https://github.com/python-hyper/brotlipy), for efficient static files serving (not used)
 - [prospector](https://prospector.landscape.io/en/master/) and [ESLint](https://eslint.org/) with [pre-commit](http://pre-commit.com/) for automated quality assurance (does not replace proper testing!)

-For continuous integration, a [CircleCI](https://circleci.com/) configuration `.circleci/config.yml` is included.
+For continuous integration, a [CircleCI](https://circleci.com/) configuration `.circleci/config.yml` is included, but currently not used.

 Also, includes a Heroku `app.json` and a working Django `production.py` settings, enabling easy deployments with ['Deploy to Heroku' button](https://devcenter.heroku.com/articles/heroku-button).
 Those Heroku plugins are included in `app.json`:
 - PostgreSQL, for DB